adlnet/xAPI-Spec/xAPI.md

 * contain both statementId and voidedStatementId parameters
 * contain statementId or voidedStatementId parameters, and also contain any other parameter besides "attachments" or "format".

-The LRS MUST include the header "X-Experience-API-Consistant-Through" on all responses to statements requests, with a value of the timestamp for which all statements that have or will have a "stored" property before that time are known with reasonable certainty to be available for retrieval.
+The LRS MUST include the header "X-Experience-API-Consistent-Through" on all responses to statements requests, with a value of the timestamp for which all statements that have or will have a "stored" property before that time are known with reasonable certainty to be available for retrieval.
 This time SHOULD take into account any temporary condition,